Golf Tutorials

 The Classic Forward Position

 This is how a visor is designed to be worn 99% of the time.
-It is the most functional style as its main purpose is keep the sun from being a bother.
+It is the most functional style as its main purpose is to keep the sun from being a bother.

 • Placement is everything: The front edge of the visor's band should sit on your forehead, neatly between your hairline and your eyebrows.
 It should rest low enough to cast a shadow over your eyes but not so low that the bill cuts into your line of sight.
-When you’re standing over the ball, you shouldn’t really even notice it in your direct vew
+When you’re standing over the ball, you shouldn’t even notice it in your direct view.

 • Mastering Your Hair: If you have long enough hair, pull it neatly through the open top into a ponytail or a bun.
 This keeps everything secure and off your neck.
-If you have shorter hair, just let the visor work its magic
+If you have shorter hair, just let the visor work its magic.

 The "Tour Pro" Reverse Look

-You’ve definitely seen this movebefore.
-A player walks up to the green, flips their visor around backward to read a putt, and then flips itback forward before hitting it.
+You’ve definitely seen this move before.
+A player walks up to the green, flips their visor around backward to read a putt, and then flips it back forward before hitting it.
 This is perfectly normal and acceptable on the course.
-While not very common, Some players choose to wear it backward for an entire round making it more of a modern, casual fashion statement.
+While not very common, some players choose to wear it backward for an entire round, making it more of a modern, casual fashion statement.

 Style School: Coordinating Your Visor with Your Golf Attire